golanlevin/lectures/lecture_loops/README.md

 ## Loops in Cinema

-Loops are now here to stay, and inform (and are informed by) other cinematic practices.
+Loops are here to stay, and inform (and are informed by) both cinematic practices and, oftentimes, the musical foundation of *rhythm*.

 * Norman Mclaren, [*Canon*](https://www.youtube.com/watch?v=lxNhUswEO7c) (1964)
 * Zbigniew Rybczyński, [*Tango*](https://vimeo.com/90339479) (1980)